Atlético Huila: History

 Rafael Corrales took over the club in 1996–97, and led them to an immediate promotion back to the top flight.
 The club managed to consolidate itself in the league, although relegation was a constant danger.
 Huila escaped relegation only on goal differential in 2002 and had to win a relegation playoff against Valledupar in 2006.
 This was why the club's performance in 2007 was almost entirely unexpected.

-Under the management of Néstor Otero, the club finished third in the Apertura and qualified for the semifinal phase.
+Under the management of Néstor Otero for the 2007 season, the club finished third in the Apertura and qualified for the semifinal phase.
 They further surprised by winning their semifinal group (beating Millonarios on the final day of the round robin) to reach the Apertura finals, where they were beaten by Atlético Nacional 2–1 over two legs.
 A similarly unexpected result came in the second half of the 2009 season (Finalización tournament), when the club finished third in the first stage and topped its semifinal group.
 Once again they were beaten in the finals, this time by Independiente Medellín by a 3–2 aggregate score.
 The strong performance in the 2009 season allowed Atlético Huila to qualify for the following year's Copa Sudamericana for the first time in history, in which they beat Venezuelan team Trujillanos in the first stage, but were knocked out by San José from Bolivia in the second stage.

 The club placed first in the first stage of the 2015 Torneo Apertura, however they were eliminated in the quarterfinals by Deportes Tolima.